Kitware/CMake/Help/guide/user-interaction/index.rst

 completeness, ``nmake`` is an alternative tool which can process the output of the
-:generator:`NMake Makefiles JOM` generator, but doing so would be a pessimisation.
+:generator:`NMake Makefiles JOM` generator, but doing so would be a pessimization.

 Software Installation
 =====================